rubicon-nl/ai-workshop/1_function_calling_groq/function-calling.md

             )  # get a new response from the model where it can see the function response return second_response.choices[0].message.content

-    user_prompt = "What was the score of the Warriors game?" print(run_conversation(user_prompt))
+    user_prompt = "What was the score of the Ajax game?" print(run_conversation(user_prompt))
    ```
    5. draai het script: `python app.py` en je zult het resultaat zien